IdBioAI/DPG/README.md

 database - MySQL

 # How to run
-1. In config.properties change url, username and password.
+1. In runnable/config.properties change url, username and password.
 2. Screate schema (Server can not create schema automatically)
-3. Run server.jar file in runnable folder
+3. Run runnable/server.jar

 ### EER DIAGRAM